rbeyhum/shopping-cart/README.md

 ### Repository Setup

-Upon the download of the repository, preferably onto customer's desktop, the customer must open their command-line (in Mac case: Terminal) and make sure that the working directory is currently their desktop by typing the following line:
+Upon the clone of the repository, preferably onto customer's desktop, the customer must open their command-line (in Mac case: Terminal) and make sure that the working directory is currently their desktop by typing the following line:

  ```sh
 cd ~/Desktop/shopping-cart